roboticaml/roboticaml.github.io/privacy.md

 # Footnote
 This policy is effective as of 1st January 2021.

-Write to us at: Robotica Machine Learning Ltd, 1 Chalk Hill House, 19 Rosary Road, Norwich, NR1 1SZ, United Kingdom.
+Write to us at: Robotica Ltd, 1 Chalk Hill House, 19 Rosary Road, Norwich, NR1 1SZ, United Kingdom.